Spanish influence on Filipino culture: Filipino Spanish surnames

 A Spanish or Latin-sounding surname does not necessarily denote Spanish ancestry in the Philippines.
-The names derive from the Spanish conquest of the Philippine Islands and its implementation of a Spanish naming system.
+The names were adopted when a Spanish naming system was implemented.

-After the Spanish conquest of the Philippine islands, many early Christianized Filipinos assumed religious-instrument or saint names.
+After the Spanish conquest of the Philippine islands, many early Christianized Filipinos assumed surnames based on religious instruments or the names of saints.
 This resulted in many people surnamed "de Los Santos" ("of the Saints"), "de la Cruz" ("of the Cross"), "del Rosario" ("of the Rosary"), "Bautista" ("Baptist"), and "de Jesus" ("of Jesus").

 On November 21, 1849, the Spanish Governor-General of the Philippine Islands, Narciso Clavería, decreed the systematic distribution of surnames and the implementation of the Spanish naming system for the Filipinos.
 This produced the Catálogo alfabético de apellidos ("Alphabetical Catalogue of Surnames") listing Hispanicized Chinese and Filipino words, names, and numbers.
 Surnames of Spanish nobility and several colonial administrators, which include the preposition de as a nobiliary particle, were explicitly prohibited.
 Many names which resulted are not common to the Hispanophone world, because they were Hispanicized from the original Filipino or Chinese.
 This new naming system also did away with the Filipino custom of siblings taking different surnames.